 - Compton Farm is a working farm (cows, pigs) with camping and touring near to the Isle of Wight's South West coastline.

-Anyway, here's our guide to 15 of the Isle of Wight's zoos and animal attractions.
+Anyway, here's our guide to 17 of the Isle of Wight's zoos and animal attractions.
 These things change all the time, so please contact us if you find a dead end.

 1. Wildheart Animal Sanctuary (formerly Isle of Wight zoo)

 Prior to that, we called it Sandown Zoo and my mother always tells the story of the time that my young brother happily toddled up to a tiger cub being taken for a walk along the seafront.
 In the 1970s it was described by the Sunday Times as ‘The Slum Zoo of Britain’ but it's a very good attraction nowadays.
-It specialises in big cats, but when we visited there were also raccoons, wallabies, owls and farm animals.
-Thanks to car insurance adverts, there is also a meerkat encounter.
+They recently invested in a couple of big domes that look rather cool.

 Prior to that, we called it Sandown Zoo and my mother always tells the story of the time that my young brother happily toddled up to a tiger cub being taken for a walk along the seafront.
 In the 1970s it was described by the Sunday Times as ‘The Slum Zoo of Britain’ but it's a very good attraction nowadays.
-It specialises in big cats, but when we visited there were also raccoons, wallabies, owls and farm animals.
-Thanks to car insurance adverts, there is also a meerkat encounter.
+They recently invested in a couple of big domes that look rather cool.

 2. Tapnell Farm Park